USS Preble (DDG-88)

-USS Preble is the 38th destroyer of her class.
 She was the 17th ship of this class to be built at Ingalls Shipbuilding in Pascagoula, Mississippi, and construction began on 22 June 2000.
 She was launched on 1 June 2001 and was christened on 9 June 2001.
 On 9 November 2002, she was commissioned during a ceremony at the Commonwealth Pier/World Trade Center in Boston, Massachusetts.
 At her commissioning ceremony USS Preble was docked bow to bow with USS Constitution, the command of her namesake.
 The ceremony included a symbolic welcoming aboard of the spirit of Commodore Preble signaled by the ringing of chimes.
 Among the speakers at the commissioning were U.S. Senator Edward Kennedy, U.S. Representative Stephen Lynch, then Chief of Naval Operations Admiral Vernon E. Clark USN (Ret.) and journalist and sailor Walter Cronkite.

 Service history

 2000s

 Preble departed San Diego in June 2004 for her maiden deployment with the USS Belleau Wood Expeditionary Strike Group.
 Preble returned home after six months on 17 December 2004.
 On 20 January 2007, Preble departed for a routine deployment with the USS John C. Stennis carrier strike group.
 Preble supported Operation Enduring Freedom and Iraqi Freedom, Expeditionary Strike Force training and exercise Valiant Shield 2007 during the deployment.
 She returned to her homeport after seven months on 29 August 2007.
 In 2008, Preble successfully completed an accelerated training cycle and passed a rigorous Inspection Board and Survey (INSURV) in May.
 That fall, Preble executed the integrated training phase with the Stennis Strike Group in preparation for a deployment in 2009.